Atlantic.Net Blog

 Once you are finished, you can proceed to the next step.

-ONLYOFFICE uses PostgreSQL as a database backend, so you will need to install it in your server.
+ONLYOFFICE uses PostgreSQL as a database backend, so you must install it on your server.
 You can install it using the following command:

 apt-get install postgresql -y